kenzap/testimonials-gutenberg-blocks/README.md

 # Testimonials Gutenberg Blocks

-Create beautiful step section on your website.
+Create beautiful testimonial section on your website.
 To be used with WordPress Gutenberg.